andre-ye/uni/docs/phil/phil-407/readings.md

 ---

 ## "The Ethical Significance of Nationality" -- David Miller (1988)

+I: Introduction, exposition of argument, definition of nation / nationality
 - Objective: defend the view that national boundaries are ethically significant
 - We behave as if this were true, e.g. for welfare measures
 - Prominent thrust of ethical theories towards universalism, independent of local connections